HaydenDekker/website-imager-scheduler/README.md

 User has to state what websites to display on which device.
 When user has provided this we can begin scraping websites according to the flow.

 - (Complete) API - Can create an appflow device assignment.
-- API REST Adapter - can delete an appflow.
+- (Complete) API REST Adapter - can delete an appflow.
-- Database Adapter - retrieves appflows.
+- (Complete) Database Adapter - retrieves appflows.
 - (Complete) Input Port - Schedules appflows to trigger event on timer.
 - (Complete) Output Port - Retrieve websites when triggered by scheduler timer.
 - Config - Reads assignments on startup and schedules current assignments.